jera1470/jera1470/README.md

   I'm also looking into JavaScript to further develop my skills in full stack.
 I have learned HTML/CSS, as well as being rather proficient in C++.

+  My current project will be about a roguelike.
 I’m looking to collaborate on making a roguelike game that will be done by me and two other collaborators in the near future using either Kotlin or C++.

-  ⚡ Fun fact: NetHack is my favorite game.
-Roguelikes in general are something I like to develop and try out over time.
-My current project will be about a roguelike.
+Also, NetHack is my favorite game ⚡, which is also a roguelike.

 <!---
 jera1470/jera1470 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.